A half-century of global collaboration in science and the 'Shrinking World': Results: Kaleidoscopes of international collaboration

 \subsection{International collaboration rate}

-Next, the right-hand side graphs of Fig.~\ref{fig:line_npaper_intlrate_1} and Suppl.~Fig.~\ref{fig:line_npaper_intlrate_2} show the trend of the international collaboration rate by discipline and country over the past half-century.
-The yearly number of international collaborative works divided by the total number of works produced gives the international collaboration rate for that year and country.
-For each discipline and country, only cases in which the yearly number of works produced is 100 or more are shown (this is why data are missing around 1970--1990 for some disciplines and countries).
-The countries selected for display are the top 10 countries in work production in each discipline in 2001--2020, the same as the corresponding left-hand side graphs.
+Next, the right-hand side graphs of Fig.~\ref{fig:line_npaper_intlrate_1} and Suppl.~Fig.~\ref{fig:line_npaper_intlrate_2} depict the trend of the international collaboration rate by discipline and country over the past half-century.
+The international collaboration rate for a specific year and country is the yearly number of international collaborative works divided by the total number of works produced.
+Only cases in which the yearly number of works produced is 100 or more are shown for each discipline and country.
+As a result, data are missing around 1970--1990 for some disciplines and countries.
+The countries selected for display are the top 10 countries in work production in each discipline during 2001--2020, which are the same as the corresponding left-hand side graphs.\endnote{ This approach does not reveal countries that have high international cooperation rates but are outside the top 10 in terms of work production.
+To complement the analysis results, Suppl.~Fig.~\ref{fig:line_intlrate2} presents an additional set of diagrams.}